formkit/formkit/packages/core/README.md

 # @formkit/core

 The official FormKit core library.
-This package is irresponsible for most of FormKit’s internal functionality.
+This package is responsible for most of FormKit’s internal functionality.
 You can read documentation specifically on how it works at [formkit.com](https://www.formkit.com/advanced/core).